-Access to computer systems and networks owned or operated by Milligan College is voluntary and imposes certain responsibilities and obligations and is granted subject to college policies, local, state, and federal laws.
+Access to computer systems and networks owned or operated by Milligan University is voluntary and imposes certain responsibilities and obligations and is granted subject to university policies, local, state, and federal laws.
 Acceptable use always is ethical, reflects academic honesty, and shows restraint in the consumption of shared resources.
 It demonstrates respect for intellectual property, ownership of data, system security mechanisms, and individuals’ rights to privacy and to freedom from intimidation, harassment, and unwanted solicitations.

 In making acceptable use of resources, you should follow the guidelines: